 Mass pots of a splash of colour

 If the garden is generally looking faded and dull a strong splash of colour in one area will help lift it.
 Mass pots and containers full of flowers to brighten the most heavily used areas.
 Many tender perennials and summer bedding plants are now being sold off cheaply in garden centres to make way for the new autumn stock.
-These cheap plants are likely to last up to November if watered, deadheaded and feed through the autumn.!
+These cheap plants are likely to last up to November if watered, deadheaded and fed through the autumn.

 Leave seedheads and hips as winter fodder for wildlife